-Lyons Will is a small estate in the Macedon Ranges owned and run by husband and wife team Renata Morello and Oliver Rapson.
+Lyons Will is a small estate in the Macedon Ranges owned and run by husband-and-wife team Renata Morello and Oliver Rapson.
 Planted to chardonnay, riesling, pinot noir and gamay, the wines are as much expressions of variety as they are of the elevated, cold vineyard site and the traditional, manual winemaking.

-Renata Morello never harboured a desire to make wine.
+Morello never harboured a desire to make wine.
 She never studied winemaking, or viticulture.
 But she did have a pretty handy education in wine, thanks to her father.
 He was an avid wine collector, and somewhat food obsessed.
 A Calabrian immigrant, he had cellared many memorable wines over the years, and Morello had a rich ad-hoc education via a vast trove of Australian classics that had been cellared for a decade and sometimes two.
 Labels like Moss Wood, Pierro, Giaconda and Mount Mary regularly graced the table at home.

 “When I met Ollie and he started talking about vineyards and wineries, I figured it wasn’t much of a stretch from what I had in mind, so it didn’t take much for me to jump onboard the idea of Lyons Will.
 Also, I love the country lifestyle, hell, why not pick up from Fitzroy and move to Lancefield!”
 Morello says.

-Morello finished her PhD in public health in 2016, as well as having the couple’s second child, and regards her first vintage as 2017.
-The previous wines were made off site, but she enlisted the help of friend Shaun Crinion (Dappled) who talked her through the 2017 and 2018 vintage makes via FaceTime, phone and email.
-Morello had decided to focus on the new vines, while her husband tended to the original ones.
-“Divide and conquer is kind of how we run at Lyons Will.
-In essence this means I am in charge of the direction and the winemaking of the riesling and gamay.
-Ollie the chardonnay and pinot noir,” she says.
+The couple had decided to split the duties, with Morello focusing on the new vines, while Rapson tended to the original ones.
+“Divide and conquer is kind of how we run at Lyons Will,” says Morello.
+“In essence this means I am in charge of the direction and the winemaking of the riesling and gamay, Ollie the chardonnay and pinot noir.”